Ensign-College/tig-docker/README.md

 ### Grafana Alerting

 Grafana Alerting helps to learn about problems moments after they occur.
-It is necesary to:
+It is necessary to:
 -   Set up contact points (like destination emails or integrations with third-party apps, like Microsoft Teams or Slack)
--   Set up notification policies to indicate when and to whom the notification will be send
+-   Set up notification policies to indicate when and to whom the notification will be sent
 -   Create alert rules to trigger customized system metrics

 #### Contact points